 Neurofeedback helps the brain work, so almost everyone gets a sense of calm and increased focus to learn a different way to respond, learn, or respond in their environment.
 Once the nervous system is reset with neurofeedback, kids can experience better grades, greater self-confidence, improved sleep and mood, and better communication skills.

 How Long Does Neurofeedback Last?

 A lot of parents wonder if neurofeedback produces lasting change.
-Well, research shows it produces structural changes in the brain and that months and years later, behavioral change and symptom improvement are lasting (Van Doren et al., 2018).
+Well, research shows it produces structural changes in the brain (Ghaziri et al., 2013) and that months and years later, behavioral change and symptom improvement are lasting (Van Doren et al., 2018).

 Are you looking for SOLUTIONS for your struggling child or teen?

 Dr. Roseann and her team are all about solutions, so you are in the right place!

 There are 3 ways to work with Dr. Roseann:

 You can get her books for parents and professionals, including: It’s Gonna Be OK™: Proven Ways to Improve Your Child’s Mental Health, Teletherapy Toolkit™ and Brain Under Attack: A Resource For Parents and Caregivers of Children With PANS, PANDAS, and Autoimmune Encephalopathy.